Introduction to PCIe Express:

 PCI Special Interest Group (PCI-SIG):

 PCI-SIG defines and maintains the technical specifications and standards for PCI and PCIe.
 PCI-SIG is a special interest group of 900 companies.
 It defined PCIe in 1995 as PCIe 1.1.
 Since then, it has developed four versions of PCIe standards for improved architectures.
-PCIe supports high data throughput, low power and is of smaller size.
-PCIe makes today’s laptops, computers smaller, making them powerful, portable, and handy.
+PCIe supports high data throughput, and low power, and is of smaller size.
+PCIe makes today’s laptops, and computers smaller, making them powerful, portable, and handy.
 Lanes in PCI-e are many interfaces on which data transfers can happen in parallel.
-Laptop expansions, computer storage interfaces like SATA express use PCI-e with many lanes.
+Laptop expansions and computer storage interfaces like SATA Express use PCI-e with many lanes.
 Table 1 shows the PCIe architectures and their bandwidth details:

 Table 1 PCIe architectures and their bandwidth details